Kartaverse/Kartaverse-Docs/README.md

-# About Kartaverse

-This is an academic research project exploring computational imaging techniques.
-Kartaverse provides a post-production pipeline optimized for the immersive media sector.
-If you can imagine it, Kartaverse can help you create it in XR!

-"Karta" is the Swedish word for map.
-With KartaVR you can stitch, composite, retouch, and remap any kind of panoramic video: from any projection to any projection.
-This provides the essential tools for 360VR, panoramic video stitching, depthmap, lightfield, and fulldome image editing workflows.

-Kartaverse makes it a breeze to accessibly and affordably create content for use with virtual reality HMDs (head mounted displays) and fulldome theatres by providing ready to go scripts, templates, plugins, and command-line tools that allow you to work efficiently with XR media.
-The toolset works inside of Blackmagic Design's powerful node based [Fusion Studio](https://www.blackmagicdesign.com/products/fusion) and [DaVinci Resolve Studio](https://www.blackmagicdesign.com/products/davinciresolve/) software.

-Note: The new [Reactor Standalone Package Manager ](https://github.com/Kartaverse/Reactor-Standalone) allows Kartaverse to work with Resolve Free v15 - v20+, Resolve Studio v15 - v20+, and Fusion v9.0.2 to v20+.
-This dedicated standalone desktop application version of Reactor helps solve the UI manager scripting dependency issue that was present with Resolve Free v19.1 - 20.

 # Kartaverse - End of Support

 As life happens, I need to move on and pause active development of KartaVR/Kartaverse.
 It was a nice project and had a surprisingly good adoption rate since my original "Domemaster Fusion Macros" were released in 2014.